frozeneyemr/docker-aax2mp3/README.md

 ## instructions

-First of all yo need your Audible authentication-code!
+First of all you need your Audible authentication-code!
 Check the site below for getting it!
 After few unsuccessful tests I've decide to build a container only for the encoding purposes.

 You're only able to encode your own Audible files, matching to your authentication code!